-The Financial Statements reflect the share of the Company in the assets and the liabilities as well as the Income and the expenditure of Joint Venture Operations on a line-by-line basis.
+Unification of the company in the assets and the liabilities as well as the income and the expenditure of Joint Venture Operations on a line-by-line basis.
 The Company incorporates its share in the operations of the Joint Venture based on statements of account received from the Operator.
-The Company has, in terms of Significant Accounting Policy No.1.3 (E), recognised abandonment costs based on the technical assessment of current costs as cost of producing properties and has provided depletion thereon under 'Unit of Production' method as part of Producing Properties in line with Guidance Note on Accounting of Oil and Gas Producing Activities issued by the Institute of Chartered Accountants of India.
+The Company has, in terms of Significant Accounting Policy No.1.3 (E), recognised abandonment costs based on the technical assessment of current costs as cost of producing properties and has provided depletion thereon under 'Unit of Production' method as part of Producing Properties in line with Guidance Note on Accounting of OII and Gas Producing Activities issued by the Institute of Chartered Accountants of India.

-The Company has participating interest of 25% in Ravva Oil and Gas Field Joint Venture (JV) through a Production Sharing Contract (PSC).
-Other members of the JV are Oil and Natural Gas Corporation Limited, Vedanta Limited (erstwhile Cairn India Limited) and Ravva Oil (Singapore) Pte, Limited.
+The Company has participating interest of 25% in Ravva Oil and Cas Field Joint Venture (JV) through a Production Sharing Contract (PSC).
+Other members of the JV are Oil and Natural Gas Corporation Limited, Vedanta Limited (erstwhile Cairn India Limited) and Ravva Oil (Singapore) Pte.
+Limited.
 The parties have pursuant to the PSC, entered into a Joint Operating Agreement.
 Vedanta Limited is the Operator.